MichaelMontei/Solid-Typescript-Exercise/README.md

 ## exercise solutions
 1. 0.S
-    -
-    -
-    -
-    -
-    -
-    - Extra challenge TO-DO
+    - Make an Engine and Radio class.
+    - Inside the Car class we make properties Engine and Radio and set this private readonly.
+    - Make a constructor for the Fuel in the Engine class.
+    - Setters and getters inside the classes!
+    - Inside the Engine class we make 2 methods addFuel and addMileage

 2. 1.O
    - Make an Animal class so we can extend other child classes from this parent like Dog, Cat, Parrot and ur own made Animal {Saapjen}.